kacienk/fire-visualization/README.md

 - Default Formatter: Prettier _(firstly install necessary VSCode extension)_
 - Format On Save: on
 - Format On Save Mode: modifications _(we don't want to format code of other collaborators)_

+## Linting process

+Install VSCode extension: __ESLint__.
+It should work out of the box with the ESLint configuration in `.eslintrc.json`.

 ## Running app in development mode